 Inktober dates back nearly a decade.
 Illustrator Jake Parker created it in 2009 as a way to improve his “inking skills and develop positive drawing habits.”
 The premise is simple: each day in October, make a drawing in ink and share it online using the hashtag #Inktober.
 Starting in 2016, Inktober has had an official prompt list with words to inspire your daily routine.
 They’re specific, but not overly so that everyone’s drawings will look the same; there’s a lot of room for interpretation.

 Inktober is certainly a commitment, but there is some wiggle room if drawing each day just isn’t possible.
 “You can do it daily, or go the half-marathon route and post every other day, or just do the 5K and post once a week,” Parker explains.
 “What ever you decide, just be consistent with it.”
 Above all, Inktober is about being consistent and getting better through practice.
-Try recording your work in an art journal!
+Try recording your work in a sketchbook, art journal, or a limited edition Inktober sketchbook!

 Supplies for Inktober

 The Inktober name says it all: you’ll want to use some sort of ink for your October drawings.
-If you’re unfamiliar with ink, however, these are some highly-rated pens and sets to try.
+If you’re unfamiliar with ink, however, check out our favorite drawing pens and markers for artists or try these highly-rated pens and sets:

 - Copic Multiliner .5 Tip Pen for thin, precise lines.